drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 The first section of the ``ens_config.json`` file (i.e. between the first two comments) mostly controls settings analagous to those set during normal GEOS-Chem run directory creation.
 However, there are a few unique options in this setting particular to CHEEREIO.
 We'll consider these one-by-one.

+.. option:: GC_VERSION

+	GEOS-Chem model version (e.g. "14.1.1").
+Different behaviors are required for different model versions, so this field is essential.

 .. option:: RES

 	The resolution of the GEOS-Chem model.
 Options are available on the `GEOS-Chem website <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_horizontal_grids>`__ and include 4.0x5.0, 2.0x2.5, 0.5x0.625, 0.25x0.3125 and nested grid settings in format TwoLetterCode_MetCode (e.g. AS_MERRA2, EU_GEOSFP).
 Custom nested domains are not currently supported by the automated scaling factor creation utility but can be manually added by the user.
 If there is enough interest I will add more automated support in a later CHEEREIO update.